Okay you've heard of serverless, tried it out, and you think it's neat. But should you really go serverless for your next project?

 - quicker understanding

 - shorter development cycles

-Yes, you save opportunity and employee cost, and you're also not paying for servers you aren't using.
+You save opportunity and employee cost and you're not paying for servers you aren't using.

-As mentioned in the Getting Started chapter: before serverless, you'd have to (over)provision a bunch of machines.
-Just in case there's a traffic spike.
-So most of the time, you're paying for servers you aren't using.
+As mentioned in the Getting Started chapter: before serverless, you'd have to (over)provision a bunch of machines in case there's a traffic spike.
+That means you're paying for servers you aren't using.

 With serverless, you pay per execution and run time.
-Almost like pay-as-you-go pricing: Run some code, pay for that run.
+Like pay-as-you-go pricing: Run code, pay for that run.

 When there's no traffic, there's no cost. 👌

 Google likes to call serverless architectures from prototype to production to planet-scale.
 You don't want to use serverless at planet scale though.

 But Google is right: Serverless scales.
 A lot.

 The details on why serverless is scalable are tricky to get into.
 It has to do with how much work you can pack into a single physical machine ... but there is a machine somewhere and you might run out of those with truly planet-scale work 🤔